-Kevin was part of the trial team that obtained summary judgment on a proposed nationwide class action against Ford, claiming the automaker violated the Song-Beverly Act by deducting abnormal wear-and-tear costs from the amounts it paid to buy back allegedly defective vehicles.
+Kevin drafted the winning brief in a proposed nationwide class action against Ford, claiming the automaker violated the Song-Beverly Act by deducting abnormal wear-and-tear costs from the amounts it paid to buy back allegedly defective vehicles.
 Both plaintiffs had accepted the buyback offers and returned their trucks to Ford, agreeing they would be responsible for abnormal wear and signing releases for all vehicle-related claims.
-The court held that the repair costs were part of the settlement contracts, such agreements can’t be partially enforced and the challenged provisions weren't severable.
+The court granted summary judgment, holding that the repair costs were part of the settlement contracts, such agreements can’t be partially enforced and the challenged provisions weren't severable.
 Sansoe v.
 Ford Motor Co., No. 13-5043 (N.D.
 Cal., Sept.
-13, 2017).
+13, 2017 ) .

 In 2016, Kevin successfully persuaded first the Northern District of California and then the Northern District of Illinois to dismiss a proposed nationwide class action against Nissan North America.
 Plaintiffs alleged a defect in the Nissan Altima made the car’s floorboards rust “prematurely,” but could not successfully allege their various fraud and warranty claims.
 DeMaria v.
 Nissan N. Am., No. 15 C 3321, 2016 WL 374145 (N.D.
 Ill.
 Feb.
 1, 2016).

 Kevin was part of the trial team that won a defense verdict in Pooshs v.
 R.J.
 Reynolds, Inc., a smoking-and-health case that went to trial in early 2016.
 Shook represented Philip Morris USA in the case.
 Kevin supervised and managed PM USA’s motion practice for the case and also drafted and argued the jury instructions and verdict form.
 Kevin also represented PM USA on appeal to the Ninth Circuit, which affirmed the judgment.